root-project/web/manual/trees/index.md

 [TTree::ResetBranchAddress](https://root.cern/doc/master/classTTree.html#a181eb19c03433781fde2fa94443710dc){:target="_blank"}
 is called.

-The following values are available for the `splitlevel`:

-`splitlevel=0`<br>
-The object is serialized in the branch buffer.

-`splitlevel=1 (default)`<br>
-This branch is automatically into sub-branches, with one sub-branch for each data member or object of the object itself.
-If the object member is a [TClonesArray](https://root.cern/doc/master/classTClonesArray.html){:target="_blank"}, it is processed as it is with `splitlevel=2`.

-`splitlevel=2`<br>
-This branch is automatically split into sub-branches, with one sub-branch for each data member or object of the object itself.
-If the object member is a [TClonesArray](https://root.cern/doc/master/classTClonesArray.html){:target="_blank"} it is processed as a [TObject](https://root.cern/doc/master/classTObject.html){:target="_blank"}, but only for one branch.

 ### Adding a branch to an existing tree
 You can add a branch to an existing tree.